 Applications may be for enrollment in Early Childhood (PK3, PK4, Kindergarten, and Grade 1), Lower School (Grades 2 through 5) and Upper School (Grades 6 through 8) programs.
 To begin the application process, please complete the Online Application or call 631-584-5555, ext.
 118 to request an application package and to schedule a visit.

 Decisions on preschool applications are made on a rolling basis as space allows.
 Enrollment is open to children who will reach the age of three for PK3s, and the age of four for PK4s, by December 1 of their entry year.

 February 28 - Application deadline for first round consideration.
 After this date applications will be considered on a rolling basis as long as there are openings.

 March 10 - Letters notifying parents of the school’s decision will be mailed.
 Decisions on applications received after February 28 will be made on a rolling basis as space allows.

 April 1 - Parent reply date.

-Candidates for all grades and their parents are required to have a school visit, and standardized testing may also be required.
+Candidates for all grades, preschool through 8th grade, and their parents are required to participate in a school visit.

 Harbor Country Day School welcomes and values a diversified school community.
-Harbor Country Day School does not discriminate in the administration of its educational policies, admissions policies, tuition assistance policies or programs, or other school administered programs on the basis of race, color, creed, religion, ethnicity, national origin, alienage or citizenship status, marital status, disability, veteran status, military status, sexual orientation, domestic partnership, age, gender, genetic information, or any other legally recognized protected basis under federal, state, or local laws, regulations, or ordinances.
+Harbor Country Day School does not discriminate in the administration of its educational policies; admission policies; tuition assistance policies or programs; or other school-administered programs on the basis of race, color, creed, religion, ethnicity, national origin, alienage or citizenship status, marital status, disability, veteran status, military status, sexual orientation, domestic partnership, age, gender, genetic information, or any other legally recognized protected basis under federal, state, or local laws, regulations, or ordinances.